What is project portfolio management? A complete guide

 Why is project portfolio management important?

-By evaluating and prioritizing projects based on their potential benefits and alignment with organizational goals, PPM empowers businesses to focus on initiatives that will drive the most significant impact.
-This strategic alignment is essential for ensuring long-term success in constantly evolving markets.
+PPM empowers businesses to focus on initiatives that will drive the most significant impact.
+It does so by evaluating and prioritizing projects based on their potential benefits and alignment with organizational goals.
+This alignment is essential for ensuring long-term success in constantly evolving markets.

 Another important aspect of project portfolio management is its role in optimizing resource allocation.
 Companies often have limited resources, including time, money, and personnel, and PPM provides a structured approach to allocate these efficiently.
 Analyzing the portfolio as a whole ensures that resources aren't wasted on low-priority initiatives and that critical projects receive the necessary support to succeed.